lextm/jekyll-theme-chirpy/_posts/2008-11-30-snmp-design-team-up.md

 <!--more-->

 # New Member
 Then we have another developer now.
-Welcome, Rick Born (did I mention that he is Steve’s boss?) :) I didn’t have a chance to talk with Rick yet, so I am not sure which component in #SNMP he is most interested in.
+Welcome, Rick Born (did I mention that he is Steve's boss?) :) I didn't have a chance to talk with Rick yet, so I am not sure which component in #SNMP he is most interested in.

 # Latest Changes
 Steve and I checked in a few changes this weekend, so we are getting near to RC 3 for TwinTower.
 We closed a few Work Items and something new.
 You may read the check in notes for hints.